raj-pratap0099/delta-demo/README.md

 # delta-demo
-This is Demo for git and Github class
+This is Demo for git and Github class.

+# Teacher
+Raju

+# Student
+Rajendra